-Free science classes cover a vast range of subjects, from the biology and ecology to higher mathemetics and astrophysics.
+Free science classes cover a vast range of subjects, from biology and ecology to higher mathematics and astrophysics.
 The full range of course material is so broad, I might be hard-pressed to offer a survey of the online college courses you can take free of charge.
-At the bottom of this page, I'll include links to college science departments which offer university-level classes at no fee.
-You'll be surprised how many scientific and technology courses you can take for free.
+At the bottom of this page, I’ll include links to college science departments that offer university-level classes at no fee.
+You’ll be surprised how many scientific and technology courses you can take for free.

 Quantum Mechanics is a subject I’ve read about time and again (in novice books) and I still understand only vaguely.
 If you want not only an understanding of the basic precepts, techniques, and results of quantum mechanics, but also to be able to teach the theory of quantum physics, you can take this free online college course from Utah State University.
 The course promises to give you the fundamentals, allow you to comprehend its main applications, and teach yourself any other material related to quantum mechanics you might encounter in the future.

 Free Online Science Courses That’ll Change The Way You See The World 2023